defangc23/ModelServing/docs/README.md

    # AlgoExample should be changed by user according to the project dir under algopkg folder
    [algopkg.AlgoExample]
-   # algo_backend is your class name in ./algopkg/AlgoExample/backend.py
+   # algo_backend is your class name in script: ./algopkg/AlgoExample/backend.py
    backend = algo_backend
    # algoexample_model_v1.pb is your model filename in Model_ZOO, you can add multiple models separate with commas or leave it empty
    model = algoexample_model_v1.pb